mbaiforinsticnt-dev/f21-os/rom/README.md

 # ROM integration workspace

-This directory will hold pinned manifests, overlays, patch scripts and packaging notes for the LineageOS 18.1 GSI base.
+This directory holds pinned manifests, overlays, patch scripts and packaging notes for the LineageOS 18.1 GSI base.
 It deliberately contains no stock firmware or private keys.

 Before touching hardware: